 Minority and Women Owned Business Enterprise (MWBE) is a major priority for UB and one which we have made great progress, although we still have a lot of work to reach our goals.
 Essentially there is a 20% goal.
 In the capital realm it is a little more complex, but it is at that same basic level.

 Business leaders and individuals in the community expect to be able to participate with UB.
-UB 2020 highlights the need to involve the surrounding community, in particular the area around downtown.
+Top 25 Ambition initiative highlights the need to involve the surrounding community, in particular the area around downtown.
 It is desired that the medical community provide a positive impact to the area.
-The Community Advisory Group was established in 2010 to look at specific issues around UB 2020 and advise the university on how we might do things differently and how people view the university, including how we communicate.
+The Community Advisory Group was established in 2010 to look at specific issues around the Top 25 Ambition initiative and advise the university on how we might do things differently and how people view the university, including how we communicate.

 “Something that is a big deal to me is to make sure we are developing our employees.”
 Hubbard believes there are two drivers for our future; the pace of innovation, and the aging demographics of our students and work force.
 This underscores the need to be a learning organization.
 We want to help employees succeed and get the development they need not only for today but for five years from now.